-The potato is normally grown from “seed potatoes” which are small tubers or pieces of tuber sown to a depth of 5 to 10 cm.
+The potato is normally grown from “seed potatoes”, which are small tubers or pieces of tuber sown to a depth of 5 to 10 cm.
 The planting density of a row of potatoes depends on the size of the tubers chosen, while the inter-row spacing must allow for ridging of the crop.
 Ridging (or “earthing up”) consists of mounding the soil from between the rows around the main stem of the potato plant.
-Ridging keeps the plants upright and the soil loose, prevents insect pests such a tuber moth from reaching the tubers; and helps prevent the growth of weeds.
+Ridging keeps the plants upright and the soil loose, prevents insect pests such as the tuber moth from reaching the tubers, and helps prevent the growth of weeds.

-The use of chemical fertilizer depends on the level of available soil nutrients and in irrigated commercial production, fertilizer requirements are relatively high.
-However, potatoes can benefit from application of organic manure at the start of a new rotation – it provides a good nutrient balance and maintains the structure to the soil.
+The use of chemical fertilizer depends on the level of available soil nutrients, and in irrigated, commercial production, fertilizer requirements are relatively high.
+However, potatoes can benefit from the application of organic manure at the start of a new rotation—it provides a good nutrient balance and helps maintain the structure of the soil.
 The soil moisture content must be maintained at a relatively high level.
 For best yields, a 120 to 150 day crop requires from 20 to 27.5 inches of water.
-Crop rotation, using pest tolerant varieties, and healthy, certified seed tubers are strategies used in avoiding crop losses.
+Crop rotation using pest-tolerant varieties and healthy, certified seed tubers are strategies used in avoiding crop losses.
 Insect pests can wreak havoc on a potato crop.
-Even damage caused by the Colorado Potato Beetle, a major pest, can be reduced by destroying beetles, eggs and larvae that appear early in the season, while sanitation, crop rotations and use of resistant potato varieties help prevent the spread of nematodes.
+However, damage caused by the Colorado potato beetle, a major pest, can be reduced by destroying beetles, eggs, and larvae that appear early in the season.
+In addition, sanitation, crop rotations, and use of resistant potato varieties help prevent the spread of nematodes.

 Yellowing of the potato plant’s leaves and easy separation of the tubers from their stolons indicate that the crop has reached maturity.
 If the potatoes are to be stored rather than consumed immediately, they are left in the soil to allow their skins to thicken.
 Thick skins prevent storage diseases and shrinkage due to water loss.
 However, leaving tubers in the ground for too long increases their exposure to a fungal incrustation called black scurf.